Chrisvlassis/movierama/README.md

 - Replication user has only `REPLICATION` privilege — follows least privilege principle
 - Passwords stored in Kubernetes **Secrets**, never hardcoded

+### What i would do better:
+- Better password setup: Currently the password is hardcoded into the variables and the provided into the k8s secrets.
+We should import it from somewhere else like a Vault
+- Better user handling: Currently any user in primary replicates to the replica.
+So, if i want to create a user only in replica i cannot.
+By configuring the pg_hba.conf i could have a user able to connect only to the replica (basically it would created in both pods but the access would be only in the replica)

 ---

 ## Task 1b — Web Application